surreal-utopia/cve/README.md

 ## How to Use a Script (General Guide)

 1. Identify the script you need from the "Available Scripts" section above.
-2. Click the documentation link for that script to view its specific `README.md` file.
+2. Check the documentation for that script to view its specific `README.md` file.
 3. Follow the installation and usage instructions provided in that specific documentation.
 4. Typically, you can get command-line help for a script by running `python <path_to_script.py> --help`.